NewStrangeWorlds/FastChem/_sources/sections/parameters.rst.txt

 |  Type: ``double``
 |  Default value: 5

-| ``condSolveFullSystem``
-|  Solve the full condensate system of equations without eliminating the :math:`\lambda_c`.
-Iteration will be slower but potentially more stable.
-|  Type: ``bool``
-|  Default value: ``false``

 | ``condReduceSystemSize``
 |  Reduce the size of the condensate system of equations by removing unstable condensates.
 |  Type: ``bool``
 |  Default value: ``true``

-| ``condUseFullPivot``
-|  Solve the condensate system of equations using an LU decomposition with full pivoting.
-This enables the detection of singular Jacobians but is slower than the default partial pivoting.
-If a singular matrix is detected, the system is solved by a perturbed Hessian matrix or by using a singular value decomposition.
-|  Type: ``bool``
-|  Default value: ``false``

 | ``condUseSVD``
 |  Solve the condensate system of equations using a singular value decomposition (SVD) when the Jacobian is singular.
-This requires ``condUseFullPivot`` to be set to ``true`` as well in order to detect a singular matrix.
 |  Type: ``bool``
 |  Default value: ``false``